Objectives:

 Student Activity

-Students watch Why wasn’t the Bill of Rights originally in the US Constitution? to learn how debates between Federalists and Anti-Federalists led to adding the Bill of Rights.
-They then complete a two-column table explaining each side’s position and why the Federalists ultimately agreed to the amendments.
-Next, students read the “Bill of Rights” section in How the First State Constitutions Helped Build the U.S. Constitution to see how earlier documents and state constitutions influenced the Bill of Rights, and answer a multiple-choice question about which rights appeared in most early state constitutions.
+Students read background text explaining that the Bill of Rights was ratified in 1791 after debate between Federalists and Anti-Federalists, then watch the video Why wasn’t the Bill of Rights originally in the US Constitution? to learn how and why these amendments were added.
+Working in a two-column table, they summarize in one or two sentences each the positions of the Anti-Federalists and the Federalists and explain why the Federalists ultimately agreed to the amendments.
+Next, students read the “Bill of Rights” section of How the First State Constitutions Helped Build the U.S. Constitution to see how earlier documents and state constitutions influenced the Bill of Rights, then answer a multiple-choice question identifying which rights appeared in most early state constitutions.

 Teacher Moves